Comoros at the 2012 Summer Olympics: Athletics

 Feta Ahamada competing the women's 100 metres.

 Maoulida Darouèche was the only male athlete representing Comoros at the London Olympics.
 He had not previously competed in any Olympic Games, but was notable for being his country's flag bearer at the opening ceremony.
 He qualified for the Olympics via a wildcard as his best time, 51.93 seconds, set at the 2011 Chambéry Meeting National, was 3.13 seconds slower than the "B" qualifying standard for his event, the men's 400 metres hurdles.
 Darouéche competed in the men's 400 metres hurdles on 3 August in the fourth heat of the first round, finishing ninth (and last) out of all competitors with a time of 53.49 seconds in a heat led by Javier Culson of Puerto Rico (48.33 seconds).
 Overall he finished 46th (and last) out of all entered athletes, (Note: Three athletes were disqualified, and another did not start.) and was 4.31 seconds slower than the slowest competitor that progressed to the semi-final stage and, therefore, that was the end of his competition.

 Competing at her second Olympic Games, Feta Ahamada was notable for carrying the flag of Comoros at the closing ceremony.
 She was the oldest person to compete for Comoros at the Games, aged 25.
 She qualified for the Olympics via a wildcard as her best time, 12.29 seconds set at the 2011 World Championships in Athletics, was 0.91 seconds slower than the "B" qualifying standard for her event, the women's 100 metres.
 Ahamada said the London Games would be an opportunity to allow her to improve her performance and record better times.
 She took part in the preliminary round of the women's 100 metres and was drawn in the first heat.
 Ahamada finished first with a time of 11.81 seconds to qualify for the heats stage.
 In the heats, held on the same day as the preliminary round, Ahamada finished seventh out of eight athletes in heat four with a time of 11.86 seconds.
-She finished 50th out of 78 athletes overall, (Note: One athlete, Noor Hussain Al Malki, did not finish.) and did not progress in the semi-finals because she was 0.58 seconds slower than the slowest qualifier.
+She finished 50th out of 78 athletes overall, (Note: One athlete, Noor Hussain Al Malki, did not finish.) and did not progress to the semi-finals because she was 0.58 seconds slower than the slowest qualifier.